Car number 88 has started 1,634 races and has 74 wins, 60 poles, 388 top 5s, 673 top 10s, and 432 DNFs in the NASCAR Cup Series.

-- Dale Earnhardt Jr. is the current driver of the #88 for Hendrick Motorsports.
-To date, he has started 304 races and has 9 wins in the number.
+- From 2008-2017 Dale Earnhardt Jr. was the driver of the #88 for Hendrick Motorsports.
+He started 340 races and has 9 wins in the number.

 Just a month earlier in April 2007, Junior was approached by Rick Hendrick for a favor in Texas.
 After both cars had crashed, Kyle Busch left the speedway without telling anyone.
 The #5 team worked to repair the car, but there was no driver to drive in once work was complete.
 Since Junior had also crashed out, he piloted the #5 car for the rest of the day.